bytedance/primus/docs/primus-quickstart.md

 ```

 Later, the execution of Primus applications can be verified by observing the logs through either CLI
-or Primus UI if it has been properly setup previously with the URLs.
+or Primus UI if it has been properly setup in the previous step.

 ```bash
 $ kubectl -n primus get pods | grep <DRIVER-POD-NAME>